Skip to main content

 Driver Training Certificate (DTS-B)

-Upon passing the road skills test, the instructor issues a Driver Training Certificate, also known as the DTS-B form.
-This official document confirms that they’ve successfully completed all behind the wheel requirements in Virginia.
-The DTS-B is valid for 180 days from the date of issue.
+Upon passing the school-administered final road skills test, an eligible student receives a Driver Training Certificate, also known as the DTS-B form.
+The DTS-B instructions calculate its expiration from the student’s licensing eligibility date, not simply 180 days from the date the form is issued.

 Temporary Driving Privileges